MIS - Development Process

 The technology requirement for an information system can be categorized as:

-Data center systems - it is the environment that provides processing, storage, networking, management and the distribution of data within an enterprise
+Data center systems - It is the environment that provides processing, storage, networking, management and the distribution of data within an enterprise.

-IT services - it refers to the implementation and management of quality IT services by IT service providers through people, process and information technology.
-It often includes various process improvement frameworks and methodologies like six sigma, TQM and so on
+IT services - It refers to the implementation and management of quality IT services by IT service providers through people, process and information technology.
+It often includes various process improvement frameworks and methodologies like six sigma, TQM, and so on.

-System Test Planning & Execution
+System Test Planning and Execution

 The system should be fully tested for errors before being fully operational.